X1 Control Panel Experimental Linux Version

 4. Will not launch automatically on system boot.

-1. Saving profiles to your mouses flash memory mostly eliminates the downside of this.
-But the app will need to be launched for auto profile switching.
+1. Profiles are automatically saved to your mouses flash memory, so all of your custom configuration will still function without the X1 running.
+But it does need to be launched for auto profile switching.

 Download: